Frequently Asked Questions

 What other services does your company provide?

-LBI House Raising is a division of David Leonetti Construction, LLC.
+LBI House Raising and Contractors, Inc. is affiliated with LBI Construction, Inc., formerly David Leonetti Construction, LLC.
 We were first, and still are, a full service construction company building complete homes, additions and major renovations.
 We began our house raising division because there was such a great demand for it with many of our jobs.